Summer Camp 2025 Information

 Tahoma Adventures happen on the Camp Arnold’s property.
 Campers will engage in teambuilding experiences, learn outdoor living skills, go canoeing and hiking around the property and spend a full day at Mt.
 Rainier participating in a day hike on the mountain and stops at either Paradise or Longmire.
 This program is designed to teach outdoor living skills, create safe challenges, and give campers the opportunity to experience Christ in Creation all while maintaining the exciting feel of a summer camp.

-The Week at a Glance:
+The Week at a Glance (possible activities the teens will enjoy):

 If you have a child attending or are considering sending your child to Tahoma Adventure Camp, please be advised that they will be camping outside in large tents all week.
 Your child will also need to be prepared for any type of weather, lots of walking, challenges and a lot of fun!
 This program will help them become proficient in outdoor living skills, which in turn will build in them confidence, self-esteem, teamwork and leadership.